Hariiiy/Hariiiy/README.md

 <img src="image/TheSunset_TitleBanner.png" width="720" />

   >『A world after collapse, where civilization fades and people search for meaning in what remains.
-Even without a promised future, the effort to move forward becomes proof of existence.』
+Even without a promised future, the effort to move forward becomes proof of existence.』⠀⠀[Click to Open]

 </summary>